tobyfey/docassemble-protocoldeterminator/README.md

 The Protocol Determinator makes it easier for advocates to use data to determine a person's legal needs, and refer to available protocols or otherwise provide specific legal information.

-Civil common law as best, most elegant solution.

-Our system is failing

-Open types of organization, with open tools for as many people as possible to participate, can provide the open, uniform law.
+Our civil legal system is presumed to provide justice and fairness because it is open and uniform and provides people their day in court - an opportunity to speak and be heard.
+When our courts are not open or uniform, when our courts don't hear the people they impact, lives are shaken, both in the impact of the unfair decision, like a family forced into homelessness, and the loss of faith in the foundation of our society, caused by feeling like they were treated unfairly.

-The Protocol Determinator demonstrates both how we can = provide the best assistance we can to people who need help now while building a better system in the future.
+Improvements in communication technology and shared knowledge and libraries can make law more open and uniform, as well as providing the ability to measure and improve.
+The Protocol Determinator demonstrates both how we can both provide the best assistance we can to people who need help now while building a better system in the future.

+This document walks through the steps of the Protocol Determinator, with a basic overview, and more detailed information available by clicking on the triangles.

 ## Gathering Data from Pika and Elsewhere